hrj/abandon/README.md

 As of now, the preferred way of running the program is by specifying a config file.
 Look at `examples/simple/accounts.conf` for an example config file, and `doc/abandon.md` for further instructions and information about Abandon.

 ### Roadmap

-Many features are still missing.
-Until version 0.5 the focus will be on adding basic features such as:
+Abandon works fine for single-currency accounting.
+In the future, we plan to add support for:

-* Support for currencies
+* Multiple currencies (or units or commodities).
-* Reporting options (sorting, grouping, time limits, etc)
+* Reporting options (sorting, grouping, time limits, etc).

-Look at the issue list for a complete road map.
+The issue list provides a glimpse into the immediate road map.

 ### License
 Creative Commons [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)